Western Australian Ice Hockey Association: 1949: The First Ice Rink in Western Australia

 On 22 September 1949, a prospectus was written to introduce the first ice rink to Western Australia.

 The first ice skating rink built in Western Australia was the Perth Ice Palais.
 It was located on Beaufort Street, Northbridge inside the remodeled Tivoli Theatre.
 The rink was being built by Ice Palais Ltd. and Bruce Carrol was the chairman of directors, who stated that even with the completion date of the rink being weeks away there were already plans by Perth sporting clubs to make ice hockey teams.
 The rink surface was much smaller than other rinks in Australia at only 29m (95 feet) long and 26m (85 feet)wide.
 Though private skating lessons first began at 9:00am 12 December 1949, the rink was officially opened at 8:00pm 14 December 1949 by, then, Perth mayor Mr. J. Totterdell.
 The first manager of the rink was Edson R. Banks.

 The first competitive ice sport conducted by the Ice Palais Pty LTD was ice basketball and approximately 60 members of the Collegians High Sports Club began training for ice sports, assisted by Mr. H. W. White.
 The Collegians were the first Perth based ice sports team formed 30 January 1950, and were quickly followed by the formation of a second team called the Western Dodgers the following month.
 The intention was to train to play ice basketball as the rink surface was too small to play ice hockey on, being less than half of the required length of a standard ice rink.
-The teams would train every Sunday at the Perth Ice Palais and the Western Dodgers had the help of 2 premiership winning Victorian players, Ray Abbot and Bob Cody, for coaching the first team.
+The teams would train every Sunday at the Perth Ice Palais and the Western Dodgers had the help of two premiership winning Victorian players, Ray Abbot and Bob Cody, for coaching the first team.

 The first game of ice basketball in Perth was between two women's teams, the Wildcats and the Bulldogs on 22 May 1950.
 The men played ice basketball for the first time in the Perth Ice Palais on 13 June 1950 in a game between the Western Dodgers and the Collegians.
 There was the intention to play ice hockey as well a month later with the Collegians and Western Dogers having already invested a total of £500 in ice hockey equipment combined.

 Formation of The West Australian Ice Hockey Association

 The formation of the first ice hockey association in Western Australia began at the time when a second club joined the Collegians in forming an ice hockey team in February 1950.
-The original 2 teams that formed the West Australian Ice Hockey Association were:
+The original two teams that formed the West Australian Ice Hockey Association were the following: